stefanobianda/stefanobianda.github.io/_jobs/J6Viseca.md

 Isolated environment builds addressed production release issues related to overlooked dependencies.

-## Establishment of a unit testing culture (NUnit, XUnit, JUnit, Selenium)
+## Establishment of a unit testing culture
 Establishment of a unit test culture and promotion of Test-Driven Development (TDD) practices where applicable.

 When I took over the development team, no project included unit tests.
 I initiated unit testing to improve code quality (shift left), implementing simple unit tests for legacy code and promoting Test-Driven Development (TDD) for new projects, which was successful, as demonstrated by the data migration project.
 Test coverage is continuously increasing, improving code quality.